danielserranoh/blog_scraper/README.md

     If you previously submitted a batch job and chose not to wait, you can check its status with this command.
     `python main.py --check-job --competitor "modern campus"`

+* **Export Data:**
+    Exports the latest scraped data for one or all competitors to a specified format.
+    `python main.py --export txt --competitor "squiz"`
+    `python main.py --export md`

 ## Project Workflow Breakdown

 The application is architected with a clean separation between the command-line interface, the core orchestrator, and the modular ETL components.